VFA-105

 Strike Fighter Squadron 105 (VFA-105) also known as the "Gunslingers" is a United States Navy strike fighter squadron based at Naval Air Station Oceana, Virginia.
 The "Gunslingers" are an operational fleet squadron and fly the F/A-18E Super Hornet.
-Their radio callsign is "Canyon" and the tail code is AC.
+Their radio callsign is "Canyon" and the tail code is AG.

 Squadron Insignia and Nickname

 VA-105's insignia was approved by the Chief of Naval Operations (CNO) on 20 September 1968, and has remained essentially unchanged.
+It features an Old West gun belt and six-shooter resembling that worn by the main character in the television series Have Gun – Will Travel, with a gold knight chess piece emblazoned on the holster.

 The squadron gained the nickname "105th Light Attack and Twilight Pursuit Squadron" during the Vietnam War.
 "Twilight Pursuit" was a tongue-in-cheek reference to the fact that squadron aircraft carried the air-air AIM-9 Sidewinder missile.
 The nickname became somewhat more formally accepted in the months leading up to the 1974-75 Mediterranean Cruise.
 Appearing on squadron patches, belt buckles, (stickers and lighters) proudly worn by officers and enlisted men alike, the moniker was heavily promoted by the squadron's pilots.
 The current squadron often refers to itself as the "105th Strike Fighter and Twilight Pursuit Squadron".